Ebbo/cosmic-applet-package-updater/README.md

-# COSMIC Package Updater Applet
+# Package Updater Applet for COSMIC™

-A lightweight and efficient package update notifier applet for the COSMIC desktop environment.
+A lightweight and efficient package update notifier applet for the COSMIC™ desktop.
 Stay informed about system updates with real-time notifications and seamless integration into your COSMIC panel.

 Supports multiple Linux distributions including Arch Linux, Debian/Ubuntu, Fedora, openSUSE, Alpine, and more!